microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 "Internal modules" are now "namespaces".
 "External modules" are now simply "modules", as to align with ECMAScript 6's terminology.

-Additionally, anywhere the `module` keyword was used for an internal module, the `namespace` keyword can and should be used instead.
+Additionally, anywhere the `module` keyword was used when declaring an internal module, the `namespace` keyword can and should be used instead.

 This avoids confusing new users by overloading them with similarly named terms.